kallookoo/WebSearch/README.md

 A simple [Sublime Text 2](http://www.sublimetext.com/2) plugin used to do a web search of current selected text.
-By default Google is used for web searches but the search provider is configurable.
+By default Google is used for web searches but the search engine is configurable.

 # Installation